brillout/wildcard-api/docs/readme.template.md

 The rule of thumb being:
 - Is your API consumed by third parties?
 Use REST/GraphQL.
 - Is your API consumed by yourself?
 Use RPC.

 !INLINE ./snippets/section-footer.md #readme --hide-source-path

-### FAQ

-- RPC
-  - When should I use RPC?
-  - Does RPC couple API provider with API consumer?
-  - GraphQL or RPC, which is more powerful?
-  - Does RPC scale?
-- Wildcard Usage
-  - Is it secure?
-  - How to make API discoverable?
-  - How to do API versioning?
-  -

-!INLINE ./snippets/section-footer.md #readme --hide-source-path